docker/docs/engine/getstarted-voting-app/node-setup.md

 ### Commands to create machines

 The Docker Machine commands to create local virtual machines on Mac and Windows are are as follows.
-The rest of the `docker-machine` commands are the same on both.

 #### Mac